 3. Completed Project Activities.

 Provide a summary of the project-related activities completed at the time of application submittal.
-Such activities may include architectural studies or plans, preservation planning activities, or historical or archaeological research accomplished.
+Such activities may include architectural studies or plans, preservation planning activities or historical or archaeological research accomplished.
 You cannot be reimbursed for any work that is completed before the grant period begins.